dcxSt/stephenfay/src/pages/writing/reply-to-huineng.md

 <br/>

-It is my unapolagetic attempt at pointing to the deliciously paradoxical dust that has gathered in the classic Zen refutation of it's own doctrine.
+It is my attempt at pointing to how silly and stupid Zen is.

 <br/><br/>
 <br/><br/>